sbernauer/pixeldraw/README.md

 When specifying a frontend frontend-specific options may be passed to the frontend.
 For example the VNC frontend can be configured to use a nonstandard port:

-`shoreline -f vnc,port=2342`
+`pixeldraw -f vnc,port=2342`

-All available frontends and their options can be listed using `shoreline -f ?`.
+All available frontends and their options can be listed using `pixeldraw -f ?`.

 # Performance

-Shoreline can easily handle full 10G line speed traffic on half way decent hardware (i7-6700, 32 GB dual channel DDR4 memory @2400 MHz)
+pixeldraw can easily handle full 10G line speed traffic on half way decent hardware (i7-6700, 32 GB dual channel DDR4 memory @2400 MHz)

 On more beefy hardware (2x AMD EPYC 7821, 10x 8GB DDR4 ECC memory @2666 MHz, 6 memory channels) we are at about 37 Gbit/s